 In addition to the more typical child life services, Children's Colorado's Child Life Department hosts a robust number of child life programs, including:

 The Adaptive Care Program is designed to support children with developmental, sensory and behavioral challenges throughout their healthcare experiences.
 Our experts support families and children who have a hard time coping and cooperating in a healthcare setting, and help improve their experience so they can be successful in the clinical environment.

 The Ponzio Creative Arts Therapy Program uses the arts to help children express, create and heal in an open and supportive environment.
 Art, music, dance, movement and yoga are offered to patients to improve communication, moving and healing.

 Medical Dog Program

 Through the Medical Dog Program, child life specialists and other clinical staff partner with highly-trained therapy dogs to provide animal-assisted therapies for our patients.
-Ralph, our first full-time medical dog, helps motivate patients to meet their goals, softens the clinical environment and helps bring joy to kids and teens.
+Medical dogs help motivate patients to meet their goals, soften the clinical environment and help bring joy to kids and teens.